KevinJessie/SVG-Logo-Maker/README.md

 \`\`\`

 ## Questions
 If you have any questions about the repo, open an issue or contact me directly at Kevinjessie32@yahoo.com.
-You can find more of my work at KevinJessie(git)!
+You can find more of my work at @KevinJessie(git)!